How to Use “Kakkoii” Correctly in Japanese?

 Kanji: 格好いい

 “Kakkoi” can be used as an adjective to describe someone or something as handsome, cool, or good-looking.
+Besides, “kakkoi” can also be used as an individual slang to express one’s feelings! “かっこいい!』

-Also, you can hear young guys, sometimes some adults, use the term カッケー “Kakke-“.
-This is so-called the 若者言葉 (waka mono kotoba), literally young people’s word.
-Young people make variations on the end of adjectives or make new words.
+You can also hear young people, and sometimes some adults, use the term カッケー “Kakke-“.
+This is the so-called 若者言葉 (waka mono kotoba), literally the word of young people.
+Young people make variations on the end of adjectives or make up new words.
+Before we dive into the definition of “kakkoii”, let’s check the pronunciation first!

-Please be careful with the way to pronounce “っ”, which is also known as “small tsu” or “silent tsu”, between か and こ. “っ” is derived from “つ (tsu)”, but we don’t have a sound for “っ”.
-When we have “small tsu” between the words, we should make a pause.
-Take かっこ (kakko) for example, we can consider each character to be one syllable.
-In this case, かっこ is made with three syllables and we need to stop for one syllable between か and こ.
+Please pay attention to the pronunciation of “っ”, also known as “small tsu” or “silent tsu”, between か and こ. “っ” is derived from “つ (tsu)”, but we don’t have a sound for “っ”.
+When we have “small tsu” between words, we should make a pause.

 Let’s break this adjective into two parts, “kakko” and “ii”, to see how this phrase is formed!